mathigon/textbooks/content/circles-and-pi/content.md

 It was one of these incorrect measurements that prompted Christopher Columbus to sail west from Portugal.
 He assumed that Earth was much smaller than it actually is, and hoped to reach India.
-In fact, he arrived at an entire continent in
+In fact, he arrived at a different continent in
 between: the Americas.

 :::